uvarc/rc-website/content/post/2026-may-maintenance.md

 - [R] Apart from the removal of 4.3.1, existing R versions will remain under GCC 11.4.0, so that users won't have to reinstall their R libraries.
 Starting from 4.6.0, R will be built under 14.2.0.
 (We have prepared a script to help you transition to 4.6.
 See section below for more information.)
 - [Berkeley DB] `berkeley_db` will be renamed to `db`.
 - [Boost] Starting from version 1.88.0, the MPI-enabled module name will be `boost.mpi`.
 The non-MPI module name will be `boost`.
-- [CUDA] Modules that depend on CUDA 12.x will be consolidated to 12.8.0, except Amber 24 will be rebuilt with `cuda/12.4.1` due to limitations. `cuda/12.2.2` will be removed.
+- [CUDA] Modules that depend on CUDA 12.x will be consolidated to 12.8.0. `cuda/12.2.2` will be removed.
 If you built your own CUDA code with these versions, check if they run fine under 12.8.0.
 You may not need to rebuild.
 - [SRA Toolkit] `sratoolkit` will be renamed to `sra-toolkit`.
 - [wigToBigWig/Kent Tools] `wigtobigwig` will be absorbed into `kent-tools/487`.
 Note the change in the version format of the latter.